4.1. SMU-10

 Current Protection Level

-Hardware current protection levels can be configured to limit the amount of current that the SMU-10 will provide.
-This is a DC current limit and cannot limit high frequency (>100 Hz) outputs.
+Current protection levels can be configured to limit the amount of current the SMU-10 will provide and, when sourcing current, also limit the maximum programmed current (software limit).

 Readback Averaging Time